gawydion/selenium-webdriver-jest-testauto/README.md

 Test automation project which automates book ordering on the page: http://practice.automationtesting.in/

-This project is based on: https://github.com/kmcid/selenium-bootcamp
+The project is based on: https://github.com/kmcid/selenium-bootcamp

 Above repository has been used as a boilerplate.

 ### Prerequisites
 * Node.js -  javascript runtime environment
-* Chrome - google chrome web browser (version 96)
+* Chrome - google chrome web browser (version 97)

 ### Tools used
-* [selenium-webdriver](https://www.selenium.dev/documentation/webdriver/) - used for in browser navigation
+* [selenium-webdriver](https://www.selenium.dev/documentation/webdriver/) - used for in the browser navigation
 * [jest](https://jestjs.io/) - used for test automation

 ### Running existing tests